shahrzadaz/se24-assignment8/README.md

 # Software Engineering Summer 2024

-This repository is used to showcase concepts such as build automation, code quality monitoring, continuous integration, behavior-driven development, as well as architectures for web applications.
+This repository is used to showcase concepts such as build automation, code quality monitoring, continuous integration, behavior-driven development, architectures for web applications, unit testing, and mocking.

 ## Spring Boot Web Application